 We clustered the data sets using CBC and the clustering algorithms of Section 2 and applied the evaluation methodology from the previous section.
 Table 2 shows the results.
 The columns are our editing distance based evaluation measure.
 CBC outperforms K-means with K=1000 by 4.14%.
 On the 20-news data set, our implementation of Chameleon was unable to complete in reasonable time.
 For the 20-news corpus, CBC spends the vast majority of the time finding the top similar documents (38 minutes) and computing the similarity between documents and committee centroids (119 minutes).
 The rest of the computation, which includes clustering the top-20 similar documents for every one of the 18828 documents and sorting the clusters, took less than 5 minutes.
 We used a Pentium III 750MHz processor and 1GB of memory.

-Figure 3.
-K-means cluster quality on the 20-news data set for different values of K plotted of over eight iterations.
+Figure 5.
+Comparison of cluster quality between K-means and Buckshot for different K on the 20-news data set.